 Oklahoma’s Promise

-To qualify for the Oklahoma’s Promise scholarship program, Oklahoma students must be enrolled in the 8th, 9th, or 10th grade and their parents’ federal adjusted gross income can’t exceed $55,000 per year.
+To qualify for the Oklahoma’s Promise scholarship program, Oklahoma students must be enrolled in the 8th, 9th, or 10th grade and their parents’ federal adjusted gross income can’t exceed $60,000 (with one or two dependent children) or $70,000 (with three or four dependent children).

 New York Excelsior Scholarship

-Through the Excelsior Scholarship , New York families that make $125,000 a year or less could qualify for their children to attend any CUNY and SUNY two- and four-year colleges in New York State tuition-free.
+Through the Excelsior Scholarship , New York families and individuals that make up to $125,000 a year will qualify to attend college tuition-free at all CUNY and SUNY two- and four-year colleges in New York State.

 Washington College Bound